 Still on board?
 Let’s take a look at how OKRs can implemented into a system that gets the results we are targeting.

 Depending on the size and composition of your organization, setting up a process for OKRs alignment can require varying amounts of effort.
 In this section we will cover the basics you need to consider when planning for success.
 After reviewing the following 6 considerations for setting up the process, you can use the example OKRs cycle at the end to plan out how to start right away.

 One important thing to consider in setting up the process is timing.
-Not only do we need to set goals in a timely manner, but we should also evaluate in such a way that provides us with feedback while we can still apply it.
+Not only do we need to set goals in a time bound manner, but we should also evaluate in such a way that provides us with feedback while we can still apply it.
 The basic mantra is that goals should be set often and monitored continuously.
 Many organizations use a quarterly process, but it’s crucial to include time for planning, execution and evaluation.

 Before rolling out to teams, have a schedule of at least the next 6 months prepared to communicate when goals should be set and what period they will be measured over.
 Just like setting up any other organizational initiative, there will be some expectation setting needed up front and establishing hard deadlines will help give structure the program from the start.

 Accountability is also an important part of the framework and one for the ways we achieve this is by offer visibility into what we are doing.
 Often, giving others a view of our goals can help motivate us to work harder at them.
 Like any other successful organization effort, this process needs to start at the top.